 It’s clear that the ESP ecosystem is fundamentally broken for the Super Senders.

-It’s clear that the ESP ecosystem is fundamentally broken for the Super Senders.
+It’s clear that the ESP ecosystem is fundamentally broken for Super Senders.
 Solving this large problem has been the mission of MessageGears from Day 1 — It’s the chief reason we exist as a company.

 How do we break through this current, dismal state?
 How do we both create a better product solution and convince modern enterprises of the value of switching from the devil they know?